vpotter/dj-pylibmc/README.rst

 - You would like to use pylibmc's compression feature
 - You would rather pylibmc connection/server exceptions be caught/logged and not raised (though this may be `added upstream <https://code.djangoproject.com/ticket/28342>`_ soon).
-- You're using Django <1.11 and need to:

-  - use the binary protocol.
-  - use a username and password to access the memcached server (such as with `Memcachier on Heroku <https://devcenter.heroku.com/articles/memcachier#django>`_).

 Requirements
 ------------

 dj-pylibmc requires pylibmc 1.4.1 or above.
-It supports Django 1.8 through 3.1, and Python versions 2.7, 3.4, 3.5, 3.6, 3.7 and 3.8
+It supports Django 2.2 through 3.1, and Python versions >=3.5, <3.9

 Installation
 ------------